SumoLogic/sumologic-documentation/docs/manage/connections-integrations/webhook-connections/datadog.md

 [Webhook connections](set-up-webhook-connections.md) rely on HTTP endpoints that tell Sumo Logic where to send data.
 You can set up any number of connections.

-Once you set up the webhook connection you'll have the option to use it in a [Scheduled Search](schedule-searches-webhook-connections.md) or [Monitor](/docs/alerts/monitors).
+Once you set up the webhook connection, you'll have the option to use it in a [Scheduled Search](schedule-searches-webhook-connections.md) or [Monitor](/docs/alerts/monitors).

 You need the **Manage connections** [role capability](../../users-roles/roles/role-capabilities.md) to create webhook connections.